-I have been born a traveler.
-It was diagnosed much later and my parents haven’t had a clue it was in my veins and there is no cure for it.
-More than 60 countries on four continents (never have been to Australia), serious number of islands, variety of transportation, probably more than 300 flights…Never tired to pack and go on again.
-If someone calls me right now: “Tanya, in five minutes you should be ready, heading to the airport and leaving to New Zealand (just for instance)” I’ll be ready in three minutes, including a cab, booked to the airport.
+I was born a traveler.
+I was diagnosed much later, so my parents haven’t had a clue that it was already in my veins and there is no cure for it.
+More than 60 countries on four continents (never been to Australia), a serious number of islands, variety of transportation, more than 300 flights…Never tired to pack and go.
+If someone calls me right now: “Tanya, in five minutes you should be ready, heading to the airport and leaving to New Zealand (for instance)” I’ll be ready in three minutes, including a cab, booked to the airport.

-I cannot call it a hobby, as the hobby is something you need just to fill up your spare time when in a mood to, enjoying the freedom of doing whatever you want.
-To travel the world is an addiction and I have been born with it in my genes.
-It’s a passion, which brought me plenty of joy, emotions, knowledge and adrenalin I cannot live without.
-Some people are addicted to alcohol, some to drugs, some are gamblers, others are kind of collectors.
+I cannot call it hobby, as the hobby is something you need just to fill up your spare time, when in a mood to.
+I am beyond the hobby point.
+To me traveling the world is an addiction, I was born with.
+It’s a passion, which brought to me plenty of joy, emotions, knowledge and adrenalin I cannot live without.
+Some people are addicted to alcohol, some to drugs, some become gamblers, other – collectors.
 I am an addicted traveler, who can’t survive without exploring new countries, cultures, traditions, rituals and habits.
-I am an addicted observer, who needs to jump on a plane if not every month then at least once a two months ( or twice a month as happened).
-My family can’t understand my passion (except my elder son Alex), but they are kind of tolerant to my “craziness”.
+I am an addicted observer, who needs to jump on a plane, if not each month then at least once a two months ( or twice a month as happened).
+My family can’t understand my passion (except my older son Alex), but they are kind of tolerant to my “craziness”.

-I can’t remember when I realised my travel addiction for first time, but must have been long ago, during my childish trips or better to call them escapes.
-My memory is clearing up about the time I have been 5 year old and got lost for first time.
+I can’t remember when exactly I realised my travel addiction.
+It must have been long ago, during my childish trips or better to call them escapes.
+My memory is clearing up about the time I was 3-4 year old and got lost for first time.
 It was an amazing adventure, while was exploring the Black Sea beach, hiding from my dad.
-Poor dad, our first vacation together, just two of us and I have disappeared from the beach with no trace.
-He has been lucky, finding me in about three hours crazy search in the backyard of a local couple’s house, eating boiled corn, looking innocent with big shiny eyes, totally happy of my heroism to reach that house.
-Honestly, I can’t remember a minute from this case, but my father still keeps recalling it, makes me feel guilty for my disobedient unruly character.
+Poor dad, our first vacation together, just two of us and I disappeared from that beach with no trace.
+He felt himself lucky, after finding me in about three hours crazy search at the backyard of a local couple’s house, eating boiled corn, looking innocent with big shiny eyes, totally proud of my heroism to reach that house.
+Honestly, I can’t remember a minute from this adventure, but my father still keeps recalling it, by making me feel guilty for my disobedient unruly character.

 I have always been independent, courageous and adventurous, which did not help much my parents.
-My curiosity to discover, explore and learn has never been shut.
-The books of pirates and red indians I have red during my teenage have lighted up in addition that spirit and pushed me to go and find all those amazing seas, islands and folks from the written stories.
+My curiosity to discover, explore and learn never fades.
+The books of pirates and red indians, I read during my teenage, lit up that spirit and pushed me to go ahead and search for all those amazing seas, islands and folks from the book stories.

-To achieve all my travel goals, I needed to change different transports and to be very flexible for comleting my choice.
-So, the airplane was the most conventional, finally compared with the train in Egypt, camel in Tunisia, elephant in Sri Lanka, jet ski in Barbados, yacht between the Greek islands, motorcycle in Rwanda, Venetian condole in Qatar, paddle board in Bali, bungee in Germany and Vespa motobike in Italy.
-I hip unbelievable memories, some of them sound like fairytales, but they are never enough.
-The journey begins and I’ll be your restless guide.
+To achieve all travel goals, I needed to change different transports and to be very flexible with the choices I made.
+So, the airplane was the most conventional, compared with the train in Egypt, camel in Tunisia, elephant in Sri Lanka, jet ski in Barbados, yacht between the Greek islands, motorcycle in Rwanda, Venetian condole in Qatar, paddle board in Bali, bungee in Germany and Vespa motobike in Italy.
+I collected unbelievable memories, some of them pretty much looking like fairytales.
+But they were never enough.
+The journey just begins and I’ll be your restless guide.

 - The cabin crew greets you by name before even look at your ticket